tmurren/Coding-Challenge/README.md

 4. Palette colors will be provided in the HTML file.

-5. If you can set this project up to use SASS that compiles down to CSS.
+5. If you can, set this project up to use SASS that compiles down to CSS.

 6. Our project uses the **"Roboto Condensed"** font face weights 100 and 700. _Use whatever method you want to access the font._